Fascinating day trip to Tarragona and Sitges

 Aqueduct Ferreres

 Our second introduction to Roman ruins, two and a half miles from Tarragona, was at the Aqueduct Ferreres, also called the Devil’s Bridge.
-Incredible sight to see!
+It was an incredible sight!

 fascinating day trip to Tarragona and Sitges

-The Devil’s Bridge, over 2000 years old, was built to provide water from the River Francoli to the town of Tarraco.
-It was built by the Romans under the leadership of Augustus, the first emperor of Rome.
+The Devil’s Bridge, over 2000 years old, was built by the Romans under the leadership of Augustus, the first emperor of Rome, to provide water from the River Francoli to the town of Tarraco.

 fascinating day trip to Tarragona and Sitges

-The over 800-foot Aqueduct delivered water to the town of Tarragona up until the 18th century.
+The over 800-foot Aqueduct delivered water to the town of Tarragona until the 18th century.
 We were thrilled to walk across the entire span from one side to the other.
-What an incredible feat of engineering it is.
+What an incredible feat of engineering!
 How can a structure this old still be standing?

 Roman Sundial

-This large and ancient stone sundial is in place on the steps leading to the Amphitheater in Tarragona.
-The numbers on this sundial are carved using Roman numerals and the belief is that the sundial dates to Roman times.
+This large and ancient stone sundial is on the steps leading to the Amphitheater in Tarragona.
+The numbers on this sundial are carved using Roman numerals, and it is believed that the sundial dates to Roman times.

 fascinating day trip to Tarragona and Sitges